/ Docs

 Framework Adapters #

 vlist has official adapters for React, Vue, Svelte, and SolidJS.
-Each adapter wraps createVList with framework-idiomatic APIs.
+Each adapter is a thin, framework-idiomatic wrapper that manages the vlist lifecycle (create on mount, destroy() on unmount) and hands you a declarative config object.

 React #